na-yusuke/SwitchMate/original_motion_sensor/README.md

 Actually, it can detect an object within 3 meters (the nominal value is within 7 meters).
 It is not enough distance even in my apartment's corridor.
 Thats' why, I started developing the original motion sensor instead of the official product.
-By implementing sleep mode, I realized sufficient detection distance while also considering battery-powered operation.
+By implementing sleep mode, I realized sufficient detection distance (almost 7 meters) while also considering battery-powered operation.